Phone: (720) 730-6670 Fax: (928) 358-4532

 Jody Robinson, MD

-With over ten years of clinical experience, I offer psychiatric evaluations, diagnosis, medication management, and psychotherapy to patients of all ages, and preferentially to children, teens and young adults.
+With over fifteen years of clinical experience, I offer psychiatric evaluations, diagnosis, medication management, and psychotherapy to patients of all ages, and preferentially to children, teens and young adults.
 My approach to care is holistic and individualized, mindful that each person has a story and set of circumstances vital to who they are and how they'll respond to treatment.

 My Story:

 Before medical school, I considered becoming an artist or teacher.
 I've always loved working with children and teens, and in my earlier years was a Youth Group Leader at a Presbyterian Church, a Director of a junior tennis program, and a volunteer in a first-grade classroom.
 I fell in love with a psychology class in college, and that was the beginning of my journey into medicine.
-As we see all around us, and understand more through research in the field of neuroscience, physical health is intimately linked to emotional, cognitive and spiritual well-being.
-Ultimately my curiosity about the mind/body connection and desire to connect with people drove me to pursue psychiatry as a specialty.
+As we see all around us, and understand more through research in the field of neuroscience, physical health is intricately linked to emotional, cognitive and spiritual well-being.
+Ultimately, my curiosity about the mind/body connection and desire to connect with people drove me to pursue psychiatry as a specialty.

 My private practice focus is primarily treating depression, anxiety, mood disorders, women's health issues, PTSD, ADHD, ODD, OCD and other adolescent or childhood behavior and school problems.
 I also have a lifelong interest in exercise, fitness, nutrition and a research background in obesity and eating disorders.
 There is additional flexibility and privacy available thanks to the technology of telemedicine and I'd be happy to discuss ways to make your visit more convenient for you, while protecting your confidentiality.